ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Randomizer

 Randomizers generate and output random values.
-They have a display which shows <!-- TODO: add what the display shows once the graphics are added -->.

 Its settings are shown in figure \ref{fig:Randomizer} and are as follows: